 Hummus, although it can be very beneficial to the gut, digestive system, diabetic health, vegan or vegetarian routine, etc. But it is still advised to be had in certain controlled portions.

 Portion size is among the main things a diabetic patient should consider, be it any food item.
 Proper and safe serving size of each food item is necessary to be known to assist your diabetic diet schedule and not give in to any risks from over-eating.

 Having more than assigned portions of any food item, as a diabetic patient, can be harmful to the body’s glucose and sugar levels.

 When it comes to Hummus, although it is healthy and rich in fibers, proteins, etc. but having more of this creamy dip can be harmful as it can add calories.
 It is a rather calorie-dense side spread.

-Well, according to the ADA (American Diabetes Association), a safe and healthy serving size of Hummus, for a diabetic person, should be one-third of a cup of it.
-This is also approximately a tablespoon.
+According to the American Diabetes Association, a safe and healthy serving size of Hummus for a diabetic person should only be one-third of a cup.
+This is also approximately equal to a tablespoon.

 100 grams of Hummus has 177 calories and around 15 grams of carbs.
 Therefore, to keep the nutrients balanced on consumption and not have any adverse spikes in the blood sugars, a diabetic person must prefer only one-third cup of Hummus in a day.